 Segarra, Ana R.: Department of Psychiatry, University of Florida, FL, US Murphy, Tanya K.: Department of Psychiatry, University of Florida, FL, US

 What every psychiatrist should know about PANDAS: A review.
-[References]
+[References].

 Moretti, Germana; Pasquini, Massimo; Mandarelli, Gabriele; Tarsitani, Lorenzo; Biondi, Massimo.
 Clinical Practice and Epidemiology in Mental Health.
 Vol.4 May 2008, ArtID 13.